cbbowen/graph/README.md

 By using a trait-driven implementation, everything is kept header-only and generic.
 If your use case requires a specialized data structure, you need only implement the appropriate traits and all the algorithms implemented immediately become available.

 This doesn't mean you should usually need to do so, of course.
-This library provides multiple data-structures out of the box and more are on the way.
+This library provides multiple data structures out of the box and more are on the way.

 | Graphs                      | Removals | Query Outgoing | Query Incoming |
 | ---------------------------:|:--------:|:--------------:|:--------------:|